 For our purposes, ZIP codes that do not have a corresponding ZCTA population figure are omitted from calculations.
 These omissions result in some amount of inexactitude but on the whole should not have a palpable effect on resultant averages, because proximate ZIP code areas which do have a ZCTA population number assigned to them capture the tax rate of whatever jurisdiction the area is located in.

-Table 1.
-State and Local Sales Tax Rates, As of July 1, 2013
+State and Local Sales Tax Rates as of July 1, 2014

 (a) City, county, and municipal rates vary.
 These rates are weighted by population to compute an average local tax rate.